-💼 An explosive cocktail of flexibility, remote work, and social disconnection: where is the place for corporate culture and sense of community?
+💼 Remote work: any place for corporate culture and sense of community?

 Collective and social dimensions in the 21st Century